Jianru-Lin/ant-design/docs/react/migration-v4.en-US.md

 - Removed the `body` attribute of Transfer.
 Please use `children` instead.
 - Removed the `lazy` attribute of Transfer, which did not really optimize the effect.
 - Removed `combobox` mode, please use `AutoComplete` instead.
+- Removed the `type` attribute of Row.
+Always use flex layout.

 #### Icon upgrade